 - Support your baby’s head and neck with one hand.

-- Now hold the baby just below the chest facing you.
+- Now hold the baby just below the chest, facing you.

 6. “Hello World” hold/ Chair hold

-- Give her a good support.
+- Give them good support.

 This position is not recommended for babies below three months.